Home > Curriculum > English

 Writing

+At Engage Academy, we believe writing is a key skill for life, both inside and outside education.
+We aim to provide children with transferable writing skills that can be used successfully within lessons at Engage and at their next educational setting.
 Children arrive at Engage at very different starting points in their writing journey.
 However, by the time they leave, we want all children to be confident writers who will ‘have a go’, to be coherent in their writing, and increasingly accurate in their spelling and transcription.

 Pupil access a 15 minute daily handwriting lesson which follows the ISHA approach.
 This structured way of teaching handwriting is proven to develop pupils’ sense of pride and self esteem which in turn supports improvement in their writing and academic progress.